kbmackenzie/chicken-chicken/README.md

 To enable compatibility mode, use the `--compat`/`-c` flag when compiling.

-A single example from the original Chicken implementation (*"99 chickens"*) only works properly in compatibility mode, as it relies on HTML escape codes.
+All examples from the original Chicken implementation work fine without compatibility mode—except for the *"99 chickens" example, which will produce slightly malformed output without compatibility mode, as it relies on HTML escape codes.

 [1]: https://web.archive.org/web/20180816190122/http://torso.me/chicken
 [2]: call-cc.org/